-Gluten-free dinner rolls recipe has earned a special place in my gluten-free bread Hall of Fame.
-Not only were there delectable oohs and ahhs from me, enjoying these buttery, golden brown pillows, but my non-gluten-free family couldn’t stop singing the praises as well!
+Making soft gluten-free rolls has earned a special place in my GF bread Hall of Fame (right up there rivaling copycat Olive Garden gluten-free breadsticks).
+Not only were there delectable oohs and ahhs from me, enjoying these buttery, golden pillows, but my non-gluten-free family couldn’t stop singing the praises as well!

-These easy gluten-free rolls meet an unprecedented taste and texture standard, similar to this highly-reviewed gluten-free bread recipe.
+These easy gluten-free yeast rolls meet an unprecedented taste and texture standard, similar to this 5-Star viral gluten-free bread recipe.
 To meet that level, it had to incorporate all these criteria:

 - Easy to make!
 It mixes together in one bowl, has one short rise, and bake.